 - 1. Staff Time.
-The salary, benefits, and leave for staff are allowable if necessary to activities funded by the grant and supported by time and effort documentation.
+The salary, benefits, and leave for staff of the grantee are allowable if necessary to activities funded by the grant and supported by time and effort documentation.
 Examples of staff activities (consistent with the Activity Categories in eLINK):

 - Administration/Coordination (of the grant; see also Facilities and Administration below)

 - Education/Information

 - Inventory/Mapping

 - Monitoring/Data Collection

 - Planning and Assessment

 - Project Development

 - Regulations/Ordinances/Enforcement

 - Technical/Engineering Assistance

 Not all categories are allowable activities for all grants.
 For how to document staff time worked on grants, see Time and Effort Documentation section of this manual.
 For how to charge staff time through a billing rate, see Determining a Billing Rate section of this manual.
+See also #5 Contractors / Services/Project Costs below.